kartoza/docker-geogig/README.md

 development build or to a specific version, the default value is `1.0-RC3` and it will build geogig-`1.0-RC3`.

+**BDBPLUGIN** build arg to be set to BDB to install Berkley DB dev geogig plugin

+**OSMPLUGIN** build arg to be set to OSM to install OSM dev geogig plugin

 ```bash
 # Set $ADDR to your APT_CATCHER_IP
 docker build -t kartoza/geogig --build-arg VERSION=dev --build-arg APT_CATCHER_IP=$ADDR .